CAESAR-Lab/run_analysis/README.md

    Use the rbind() function to merge observations;
    Use cbind() function to merge features, y and subject ID;

-# 2 Extracts only the measurements on the mean and standard deviation for each measurement
+## 2 Extracts only the measurements on the mean and standard deviation for each measurement
-   Use the grepl() function to identify where the "mean" or "std" text appears in the features data;
-   Use the grepl() function to identify the locations where the meanFrequency() text appears in the "features" data, these should be excluded;
+   Use the grepl() function to identify where the "mean" or "std" text appears in the features data /n Use the grepl() function to identify the locations where the meanFrequency() text appears in the "features" data, these should be excluded /n
-   Keep the two variables: "subject ID" and "y";
+   Keep the two variables: "subject ID" and "y" /n

-# 3 Uses descriptive activity names to name the activities in the data set
+## 3 Uses descriptive activity names to name the activities in the data set
    activities <- c("WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING")

-# 4 Appropriately labels the data set with descriptive variable names
+## 4 Appropriately labels the data set with descriptive variable names
    grepl(pattern = "mean()|std()") ->
    grepl(pattern = "meanFreq()")

-# 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+## 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
   tidy_data_set <- mean_std_df %>%
   group_by(subject, activity) %>%
   summarise_all(mean)

-# 6 Export the table
+## 6 Export the table
   Export the tidy_data_set.txt and tidy_data_set.csv